-Every culture has coffee, so what makes this part of Turkish cuisine so special?
-Well, for starters Turkish coffee is crazy strong!
+Every culture has coffee.
+So what makes this part of Turkish cuisine so special?
+Well, for starters Turkish coffee is very strong.
 It’s served unfiltered which means it is much more caffeinated than you’re probably used to.

 Once arriving in Turkey you’ll see that it’s very secular compared to other Muslim countries in the world.
-This means alcohol is widely consumed and especially their national drink of Raki!
-The strong liquor is made with distilled grapes and is often drank during celebrations and gatherings.
+This means alcohol is widely consumed and this is especially true for their national drink of Raki.

-The drink that surprised us the most while exploring the Turkey food scene was definitely Ayran.
+The drink that surprised us the most while looking for what to eat in Turkey was definitely Ayran.
 At first, we had no idea what people were drinking.
 It honestly looked like tall glasses of milk were being poured at dinnertime which didn’t make any sense.

 Yet, we would quickly find out that this was actually a popular yogurt drink called Ayran!
-Often compared to the Indian Lassi, this chilled and creamy beverage can be drank with any meal in Turkey.
+Often compared to the Indian Lassi, this chilled and creamy beverage can be drank with your favorite Turkish dishes.

 21. Efes Beer

-Onto the desserts!
-While strolling around after trying some of this tasty food in Turkey, make sure to stop for some traditional ice cream.
 What separates it from other ice creams around the world is its inclusion of mastic (plant resin).
-This gives it a firmer texture that doesn’t melt as easy, but also locks in the same flavors you’d expect!
+This gives it a firmer texture that doesn’t melt as easy, but also locks in the same flavors you’d expect.

 While many countries lay claim to this amazing dish, the most well-known baklava hails from Turkey.
-We have tasted baklava in other countries but have never seen the variety of different ways they make it in Turkish cuisine.
+We have tasted baklava in other countries but have never seen all the different ways it’s prepared within Turkish cuisine.

 25. Turkish Delights

 Also known as Lokum, this lovable candy is a must-try on your Turkish food adventures.
-These small treats are the perfect companion with Turkish coffee but can be purchased in bulk at the local markets.
-When you do see them at the market you will be dazzled by the colors and variety of these candies!
+These small treats are the perfect companion with Turkish coffee but can be purchased in bulk at the local markets, too.

-Have any questions on dishes from Turkey or want to share your own favorite food in Turkey?
+Have any questions on what to eat in Turkey or want to share your own favorite Turkish food and drinks?
 Leave us a comment below!

 Brigitte & Jake